Data Catalog Overview

 The easiest way to understand a data catalog’s purpose is to look at Amazon.com.
 Amazon carries millions of different products and yet, as consumers, we can find almost anything very quickly.
 Beyond Amazon’s advanced search capabilities, they also give detailed information on each product, reviews, a list of companion products purchased most often, instructional videos, the seller’s information, shipping times, etc.

 Data catalogs work in the same way for your data lakes of Big data, data warehouses, databases, and more.
 The purpose of data catalogs is to organize the thousands or millions of an organization’s data sets to help users perform searches for specific data and understand its meta data, such as data lineage, uses, and how others perceive the data’s value (or lack of).

-Another correlation between Amazon and data catalogs is data democratization, or the movement toward self-service.
+The goal of data catalogs is the movement toward self-service, just like Amazon.
 In the past, technology limitations restricted access to certain information to specialists.
-As an example, 20 years ago, if you needed a part for a washer machine, you would have to call your local repairman or call an appliance parts store that would look up the part in their restricted catalog.
+As an example, 20 years ago, if you needed a part for a washing machine, you would have to call your local repairman that would look up the part in their restricted catalog.
 Today, everyone has the ability to access parts for a washing machine (even if it’s 20 years old).

 Make Data More Accessible to More Users

 Today, the pooling of company information into data lakes is creating enormous quantities of data.
-Meanwhile, more workers need access to specific data sets within their immense data lakes in order to do their job and make data-backed decisions.
+Meanwhile, more workers need access to specific data sets within their data lakes in order to make data-backed business decisions.

-Because of the quantity of data that needs to be organized, data catalogs can present a formidable challenge.
+The quantity of data can present a formidable challenge.
 Each data set needs to be properly discovered, tagged, and annotated with a description of its lineage, ratings from other users, and where it’s used.
 Here’s where technology helps.
-Some data catalog software vendors (including Waterline Data) use machine learning and artificial intelligence to automate the process of tagging, displaying lineage and users’ annotations, schema, and finally cataloging of the data set, saving an immense amount of time not only building the initial catalog but maintaining the catalog as new data sets are created.
-Although a data steward or data curator is still needed to review new entries, reviewing a data set’s schema and properties, reducing time to discover and tag the data from scratch.
+Waterline Data automates the cataloging of data sets, saving an immense amount of time not only in building the initial catalog but also maintaining the catalog as new data sets are created.
+A data steward or data curator can then review a data set’s schema and properties, reducing time to discover and tag the data from scratch.
 How that data is automatically curated can accelerate time to value of the data for business analytics and reduce operational costs significantly.

 Improve Regulatory Compliance